John Arundell, 16th Baron Arundell of Wardour

-John Francis Arundell, 16th Baron Arundell of Wardour JP TD (18 June 1907 – 25 September 1944) was a British soldier.
+John Francis Arundell, 16th Baron Arundell of Wardour JP TD (18 June 1907 – 25 September 1944) was a British soldier and member of the House of Lords.

+Biography

-He was the only son of Gerald Arthur Arundell, 15th Baron Arundell of Wardour by his marriage to Ivy Florence Mary Segrave, daughter of Captain W. F. Segrave.
-He was educated at Stonyhurst College and New College, Oxford, where graduated BA.
-After Oxford, he became a member of the London Stock Exchange, and succeeded to the barony upon the death of his father in 1939.
+Arundell was the only son of Gerald Arthur Arundell, 15th Baron Arundell of Wardour, by his marriage to Ivy Florence Mary Segrave, daughter of Captain W. F. Segrave.
+He was educated at Stonyhurst College and New College, Oxford, where he graduated BA.
+After Oxford, he became a member of the London Stock Exchange, and succeeded to the barony and a seat in the House of Lords on the death of his father in 1939.

-Arundell served in the Territorial Army, rising to the rank of captain in the 2nd Battalion The Wiltshire Regiment.
-He was part of the British Expeditionary Force and in 1940, during the Battle of France, was taken prisoner-of-war by the Germans.
+Arundell served in the Territorial Army as a second lieutenant on the General List from 1929 to 1931.
+He joined the 4th Battalion of the Wiltshire Regiment as a lieutenant in 1934, and was promoted to captain in 1939.
+With the 2nd Battalion the Wiltshire Regiment, he was part of the British Expeditionary Force and in 1940, during the Battle of France, was taken prisoner-of-war by the Germans.
 He escaped, but was recaptured and was transferred to Oflag IV-C at Colditz Castle.
 There he had a habit of exercising in the snow and, perhaps as a result, contracted tuberculosis.

-In accordance with the Geneva Conventions, he was repatriated and died in hospital in Chester.
-He was buried in the Chapel of Wardour Castle.
-He was unmarried.
-The barony became extinct upon his death.
+In accordance with the Geneva Conventions, he was repatriated and died aged 37 in hospital in Chester.
+He was unmarried, and his barony became extinct upon his death.
+He was buried in the Chapel of New Wardour Castle.